shaheem-khanzada/whatsapp-business-bot/README.md

 ---

+## 📄 License

+This project is licensed under the MIT License.

+---

-## 📞 Support
+## 🆘 Support

-For support and questions, please open an issue in the repository.
+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting section
+- Review the API documentation

+---

+**Built with ❤️ using Node.js, TypeScript, and WhatsApp Web.js**